TheCraftof.Art

 Music was the first artform to embrace digital technologies commercially in its production, and its distribution with the advent of the CD.
 This soon led to film's adoption of DVDs, until faster Internet bandwidth and streaming services transformed what were analogue artforms into what are now flourishing digital content landscapes.

 With sophisticated 3D printing, visual art and sculpture can now also be reproduced at scale.
-In the near future AI will be habitual in the majority of art production.
+AI is becoming habitual in much of art production.
 Writing, painting, sculpture, and music will all be easily and quickly produced by AI, however, like the ubiquitous digital photo, few of these outputs will have any lasting impact or significance without the oversight and craft of an artist.

 The Use of Digital Art and Its Ownership

 It is especially important at a time when few laws and regulations exist on the use of AI, that services, and the data-sets that are mined, are carefully reviewed, together with efforts to reduce the impact on the earth's climate.
-For me, AI is a tool, and as such it can be used for good or ill.
-It is my responsibility to be mindful about the digital tools and technologies that I take advantage of, and I try to discover as much as I can about the developers, their practice, licensing, and potential pitfalls.
+AI is a tool, a collaborator, and an asymmetrical catalyst - provoking human inquiry through difference.
+As such it can be used for good or ill.
+It is my responsibility to be mindful about the digital technologies that I take advantage of, and I try to discover as much as I can about the developers, their ethics, practice, licensing, and potential pitfalls.

 Non-fungible: something unique that cannot be replaced.

 An NFT (non-fungible token) offers a unique digital identifier that is recorded, cannot be copied, and certifies ownership and authenticity of a digital asset.
 NFTs are used to assert and manage exclusivity.
-I do not use or offer my work as NFTs because of their significant negative environmental impact, and I remain sceptical that the NFT landscape offers anything more than the means to exchange art within a marketplace.
-The assertion that it is also a way of protecting ownership seems somewhat spurious.
+I do not use or offer my work as NFTs because of their negative environmental impact, and I remain sceptical that the NFT landscape offers anything more than the means to exchange art within a marketplace.
+The assertion that it is also a way of protecting ownership seems spurious.
 If art is experienced by the senses, it is shared.
-NFTs seek to contain the nature of that sharing, and this inevitably reduces art's broader reach and impact.
+NFTs seek to contain the nature of that sharing, and asserts art ownership as primarily transactional rather than a public good, and this inevitably reduces art's broader reach and impact.

 The Reality of Art